herealways/mc_bedrock-server/README.md

   * **Deploy** is used for updating game version on production server.

 ## Vagrant related
 It was used to create virtual machines for local test environment.
 Now I decide to use a vps for testing.
+Therefore, it is unused for now.

 ## Service directory (on the server)
 ```